 I have decided to go for that MA in Counseling so that I can make my dream of being a psychotherapist happen!
 I start classes in September 2014, and I couldn’t be happier to finally making this happen (despite it being my second trip to grad school).
 When I return to the USA, I could really go anywhere, because my graduate program is online.
 And I don’t feel committed to any particular city at the moment.

 Let me say something of my personality:).
 I am very insightful and reflective.
 My primary interest is in being as truly authentic as I can be, so I have devoted considerable time to getting to know myself and maintain this effort daily.
 I am laid back, and generally a home body.
 I like to stay healthy, but I am not big into exercise.
+I do yoga almost everyday.
 I eat anything.
 I am very gentle and open in my emotional expression.
 I have built a large capacity for honesty.
 I like to talk about feelings and ideas, but because of my history of trying to think everything through, I work more of trying to feel my way along nowadays.
 I have a very wide sense of humor, and am not easily offended.
 I also value having free time to myself, since I like to reflect a lot on my own life and current feelings.

-I want to be humble that I have been out of romantic relationships and dating for a long time, so while I bring a considerable amount of authenticity and awareness of who I am, I am bound to need some catching up when it comes to functioning optimally in a relationship.
+I want to be humble that I have been out of romantic relationships and dating for a long time, so while I bring a considerable amount of authenticity and awareness of who I am, I am bound to need some catching up when it comes to functioning optimally in a romantic relationship.
 I have had very emotionally open friendships for years, so in this respect I am well practiced.
 I am not interested in something casual for very long.
 I am looking for a good long-term match, but I’m not willing to force or fake it.
 So while I want something serious, I will try to be realistic about its prospects.
 I won’t be back in the States for a while, but I am interested in looking ahead.
 And depending on whether or not I hit it off with someone before returning to the States, then it would influence where I choose to move when I return.